Updated: Jul 28

-When I was older, a co-worker went on a campaign of backstabbing lies to the boss.
+A co-worker went on a campaign of backstabbing lies to the boss.
 And he got what he wanted.
-My position.
+My job.

-We have the right to feel angry, resentful and even hateful, if that is what we are feeling; and we have the right to hold onto bitterness for as long as we want, decades even; we even have the right to make ourselves sick with it.
+We have the right to feel angry, resentful and even hateful, if that is what we are feeling; and we have the right to hold onto our bitterness for as long as we want, decades even.
+We even have the right to make ourselves sick with it.

 Yes, sick.
 Studies show that when I am sinking into bitterness, or any negative emotion, my body is tightening, breath shortening and blood pressure rising.

-A long period of any negative emotion can cause permanent medical damage and even shorten life; and it does.
+Dwelling on a negative emotion, over a long period, can cause permanent medical damage and even shorten life; and it does.

 What makes it all worse, what makes it absolutely appalling, is that the target of my bitterness is out there living life; he or she is not feeling much if any of this; her or him is entirely unaware or completely ignoring me.

-1. First realize that negative thoughts and feelings keep coming up because they are trying to release.
-But we automatically tighten body and breath to keep from feeling too much.
+1. First realize that those negative thoughts and feelings keep coming up because they are trying to release.
+And we automatically tighten body and breath to stop feeling that way.

-2. Then relax: Let go of negative thoughts/feelings by breathing out the tension, especially in the stomach, shoulders and neck.
-With each exhale, breathe out more and relax further.
-Let those negative feelings pass through you, on their way out.
+2. Relax: Let go of negative thoughts/feelings by breathing out the tension, especially in the stomach, shoulders and neck.
+Breathe out more with each exhale, and let those negative feelings pass through you, on their way out.

-3. Finally, for bitterness especially, ask yourself How long will I let those that hurt me keep holding me back, dimming the quality of my life and keeping me from the happiness I deserve?
+3. Finally, ask yourself How long will I let those that hurt me keep holding me back, dimming the quality of my life and keeping me from the happiness I deserve?

 Even if by a miracle the offenders did eventually give us the satisfaction of seeing them apologize/pay, it would still be up to us to move on—to push ourselves on, if necessary.

 Yes push ourselves!
-Right out the door to pursue our interests, fulfill our dreams.
+Right out the door to pursue our interests and fulfill our dreams.